Books in the library at Somerville College

 The Modern Language study will give you practical linguistic training, encourage you to think coherently about language as a subject of study and introduce you to the extensive and fascinating literatures and thought written in European Languages.

-The English Faculty is the largest in the UK, and the Modern Languages Faculty is one of the largest, with teaching staff including major scholars in all areas of the respective subjects.
+The English and Modern Languages Faculties are both the largest of their kind in the UK, with teaching staff including major scholars in all areas of the respective subjects.

 Library provision at Oxford is excellent.
 All students have access to: